 - Child development

 - Family planning

 - Family nursing theory and care

 - Family counseling

 - Health policy

-- Clinical skills to measure a patient’s breathing, pulse rate, blood pressure and body temperature, and make health assessments
+- Clinical skills to measure a patient’s breathing, pulse rate, blood pressure, and body temperature, and to make health assessments

 - Strong verbal and written communication, as well as listening skills